Business Communication Etiquette

 General Business Communication Information

-- External business communication, used constructively, can open doors, serve as an introduction and foster business relationships.
-On the flip side, communication blunders can seriously damage or completely sever any hope of furthering a business relationship.
+• When used correctly, external business communication can open doors, serve as an introduction and foster business relationships.
+On the flip side, communication blunders can seriously damage or sever any hope of furthering a business relationship.

-- Internal business communication, regardless of the method (company chat, email, text, letters or phone calls) should be clear, concise and to the point.
+• Internal business communication should be clear, concise and to the point.

-- Before clicking send, proofread for typos, grammar/spelling errors, recipient auto fill, and make sure attachments are added.
-Quick Tip: No one want to receive an email reply that begins with the words "No Attachment."
+• Make sure attachments are added.
+Quick Tip: No one wants to receive an email reply that begins with the words "No Attachment."
 Try adding the attachment before typing the email.

-- Subject lines should be short, stating a brief reason for the email.
+• Subject lines should be short and state a brief reason for the email.

-- Convey the proper tone in an email.
-Phrases such as, "You need to," "this is not our department," "Why did you.....?" can anger the recipient and inadvertently place them on defense.
-Watch your writing words!
+• Convey the proper tone in an email.
+Watch your writing words.
+Phrases such as, "You need to," "this is not our department," "Why did you.....?" is never received well.
+Why risk angering the recipient?

-- Show compassion.
-Email boxes are overloaded and it can be easy to glance and forget.
+• Show compassion.
+Email boxes are overloaded, and we're all human.
+It can be easy to glance and forget.
 If you haven't received a reply to an email, resend using the original email.
 Too many threads result in missed information.
 Quick Tip: Try using your word processor's color-coded category tool to organize emails as they are received.

-- Never use all caps, slang, and/or emojis in a professional email.
+• Never use all caps, slang, or emojis in a professional email.

 Chat Groups & Text

-- Avoid using all caps, text speak and emojis.
+• Avoid using all caps, text speak or emojis.

-- Be mindful when adding people to a group chat or text.
-Quick Tip: Recent Defense Department error is a prime example.
+• Be mindful when adding people to a group chat or text.
+This recent Defense Department debacle reaped serious repercussions from that very error.

-- Although I understand the reason for chat groups, I personally believe they have fostered a work environment of disconnect.
+• Be mindful of chat groups replacing human interaction and fostering a work environment of disconnect.
 Quick Tip: Set aside time for in-person group meetings.
-In person group meetings allow staff the opportunity to get to know their co-workers and can help increase company morale.
+In person group meetings allow staff the opportunity to get to know co-workers and help increase company morale.

 Social Media

-- Never connect with someone on social media and then send an email with a sales pitch.
-Quick Tip: Social media is for connection and sharing tips and information, do not abuse the privilege.
+• Never connect with someone on social media and then send an email with a sales pitch.
+Quick Tip: Social media is for connection and sharing tips and information, please do not abuse the privilege.

 Letters

-- Proofread for grammar and spelling.
+• Proofread for grammar and spelling.
 Do not rely on spell check!
-Quick Tip Example: Their, There, and They're and To, Two and Too.

-- Letters should look professional and be sent using company stationary.
+• Letters should always look professional and sent using company stationary.

 Phone Calls

-- Be respectful of time.
-When possible, send a prior text regarding the best time to call.
+• Be respectful of time.
+When a phone call is mandated, if possible, send a prior text regarding the best time to call.

 You never get a second chance to make a great first impression, so take it seriously.